opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

     7. In the "Billing Address" section, fill the required fields and "Proceed to payment".
     An overview page will show the overview of the plan and the billing details.
     8. (Optionable) If you have received a referral code, please enter it at the bottom of the billing window.

     !![Billing Overview Organisation](../assets/images/QFC_Organisation_BillingOverview.png,600px)

 ### **Active Users under Organization Plans**

 An organization requires at least two users.
 The total cost per billing cycle is defined by the number of **active** users.
-An 'active user' corresponds to a member who has performed a 'job' within a project belonging to the organization.
+An "active user" corresponds to a member who has performed a "job" within a project belonging to the organization.

-To monitor the number of active users direct to *Organization Settings > Billing > "Active users"*
+To monitor the number of active users direct to *Organization Settings* > *Billing* > *"Active users"*

 !![](../assets/images/listing_qfieldcloud_active_users.png)